Force of the Right

-Force of the Right (Forța Dreptei, FD), sometimes translated as Right's Force or Right Force, is a liberal-conservative political party in Romania founded in December 2021 by Ludovic Orban, former National Liberal Party (PNL) president and former prime minister of Romania between 2019 and 2020, in opposition to the current leadership of the PNL which is currently led by Ilie Bolojan.
+Force of the Right (Forța Dreptei, FD), sometimes translated as Right's Force or Right Force, is an extra-parliamentary liberal-conservative political party in Romania founded in December, 2021 by Ludovic Orban, former National Liberal Party (PNL) president and former prime minister of Romania between 2019 and 2020, in opposition to the former leadership of the PNL under by Florin Cîțu which lasted from September, 2021 to April, 2022.

+The party is expected to merge back into PNL after the latter's 2026 consolidation of the Bolojan leadership, with Orban saying: "Let us, the liberals from Forța Dreptei, return home, through the front door, and let us also lend our shoulder, in our good faith, with our limited powers, so that together with you we can show that PNL is the party that can take Romania to where each and every Romanian can want it".